prashant-5alphabets/parkinglot/README.md

 This project solves the parking lot problem <br />
 Language Used - Python <br />
 Build Tool Used - PyInstaller <br />
+Executable file is generated on ubuntu 16.04 if any issue in executing binary please follow build steps

 To install PyInstaller
 ----------------------